Guinea–India relations: Foreign aid

 India donated 50 electric transformers with capacities between 250 and 400 KVA to Guinea in April 2007.
 The transformers cost ₹17.67 million and are intended to help deal with the country's electricity shortage.
 India also donated 175 computers to the Government of Guinea.
 The Indo-Gulf Hospital, Noida donated medicines and other supplies worth ₹30 lakhs to provide relief during the outbreak of ebola in Guinea.
 Indian firm Tata Steel donated 10 buses to the Government of Guinea in 2013.

 The Pan African e-Network project, India's flagship aid initiative in Africa, has been implemented in Guinea.
 At the second India Africa Forum Summit in Addis Ababa in 2011, India agreed to set up a bio-mass gassifier for rural electrification in Guinea.

 India provided Guinea with a Line of Credit (LOC) worth $35 million to improve its health system in March 2014, and another $59.87 million LOC to modernize and develop the agricultural sector.
 Guinea was extended a LOC of $28.51 million through ECOWAS Bank for Investment and Development (EBID) to import 100 buses from India (worth $8.1 million) and to upgrade and expand the electricity network in the country (US$20 million).

 India donated $50,000 directly to Guinea to help fight ebola, and an additional $2 million was donated to 3 ebola affected West African countries (including Guinea) to purchase protective gear to fight ebola.
 India further donated $500,000 through WHO, and $10 million through the UN Fund for Ebola.

 Citizens of Guinea are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.

-Guineans in India

-There are 900 Guineans who live and work in India.